jetstack/tarmak/docs/proposals/spiffe-spire-integration.rst

 ---------

 Use Spire within the Tarmak cluster to bolster the authentication of workload identities, resulting in a more secure cluster.
-This would ultimately mean a complete replacement of Vault and it's periphery tools, in favour of Spire and it's stack.
+This could ultimately mean a complete replacement of Vault and it's periphery tools, in favour of Spire and it's stack.